neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/09-configuration-options.md

 Note

-While hard coding the `LocalUserAccountProvider` is a viable option in testing this also requires storing a `privateKey` as plain text in a file that would traditionally be checked into version control, like Git/GitHub.
-For this reason we recommend only using a hard coded value for local on-the-fly testing / debugging.
+While hard-coding the `LocalUserAccountProvider` is a viable option in testing this also requires storing a private key as plain text in the `.neo-one.config.ts` file that is traditionally checked into version control, like Git/GitHub.
+For this reason we recommend only using a hard coded private key value for local on-the-fly testing and debugging.

 :::